Lopez-Santi/PHYS411-Final-Project/README.txt

-Simple_econ_network.ipynb - contains an initial run of 3 different (2-D) models for a coupled network of econmies Chaotic_econ_network.ipynb - contains an implementation of the chaotic business cycles described in 10.3.4
+Simple_econ_network.ipynb - contains an initial run of 3 different (2-D) models for a coupled network of econmies Chaotic_econ_network.ipynb - contains an implementation of the chaotic business cycles described in 10.3.4 order_param_calc.ipynb - contains an implementation of how to calculate the order parameter (normalized amplitude of oscillations) as a function of the coupling strength

 #####
 Resources: